hashicorp/terraform-provider-aws/website/docs/r/nat_gateway.html.markdown

 This resource exports the following attributes in addition to the arguments above:

-* `association_id` - The association ID of the Elastic IP address that's associated with the NAT gateway.
+* `association_id` - The association ID of the Elastic IP address that's associated with the NAT Gateway.
 Only available when `connectivity_type` is `public`.
 * `id` - The ID of the NAT Gateway.
-* `network_interface_id` - The ID of the network interface associated with the NAT gateway.
+* `network_interface_id` - The ID of the network interface associated with the NAT Gateway.
-* `public_ip` - The Elastic IP address associated with the NAT gateway.
+* `public_ip` - The Elastic IP address associated with the NAT Gateway.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Timeouts